 Signs and symptoms

-- Being able to see the muscles of the chest drawing in when breathing
+- muscles of the chest drawing in when breathing

-A doctor can usually diagnose pre-school wheeze based on the symptoms.
+A doctor can diagnose pre-school wheeze by listening to your child’s chest and understanding their symptoms.
 Tests are not usually required.

 What is the treatment?